-After you’ve lodged your statutory benefits claim, the insurer will send you a liability statement within 28 days.
-This letter will state the insurer’s decision on whether your injuries are minor, who was at fault in the accident and what payments you’ll be entitled to.
+After you’ve lodged your application for personal injury benefits, the insurer will send you a liability statement within 28 days.
+This letter will state the insurer’s decision on whether your injuries are minor, who was at fault in the accident and what payments you’re entitled to.
 But their decisions can be challenged, so it’s important that you check your payments and dispute them if you believe they’re wrong.

-Under the new CTP scheme, anyone who’s classified as having minor injuries will only be entitled to receive benefits for up to six months.
-Part of these benefits are referred to as “income support payments” – which sounds remarkably similar to terms like “child support payments”, which are government benefits.
-But the truth is, if you’ve been injured and need time off work, the payments you’re entitled to are not government benefits at all – they’re compensation payments made to you by the insurer, to cover your losses.
-So the payments should be based on your personal situation and the expenses or losses you’ve incurred.
+Under the new CTP scheme, anyone who’s classified as having minor injuries will only receive benefits for up to six months.
+Part of these benefits are called “income support payments” – which sounds remarkably similar to terms like “child support payments”, which are government benefits.
+But they’re not government benefits at all – they’re payments made to you by the insurer to cover your losses.
+So they should be based on your personal situation and the expenses or losses you’ve incurred.

 If you’ve been receiving benefits for injuries or time off work, and your benefits are being cut off, you’re not alone.
 In fact, the CTP scheme is designed so that most people won’t receive any benefits beyond six months, on the assumption they should be returning to work and their treatment should be complete.

 But what if you still can’t work full time, or even work at all?
 And what if you need ongoing treatment?

 There are two steps you can take to dispute an insurer’s decision.